Handgun holster: Function

 Holsters are generally designed to offer protection to the handgun, secure its retention, and provide ready access to it.
 The need for ready access is often at odds with the need for security and protection, so users must consider their needs.
 Choosing the right balance of security and availability can be very important, especially in the case of a defensive weapon holster, where failure to access the weapon quickly or damage or loss of the weapon due to insufficient retention or protection could leave the user inadequately defended.

 One of the most important functions of a holster is trigger coverage.
 Many choose to carry a firearm with a round in the chamber so that it is immediately available to use.
 Although some gun users believe this to be dangerous, practically all modern handguns are designed to be carried this way, with safety features that are designed to prevent the weapon from discharging unless the trigger is pulled.
 The use of a holster that blocks access to the trigger effectively mitigates this risk.
 Holsters specifically designed for the model of firearm tend to perform best in this respect.
 Likewise, those constructed of more rigid materials better prevent manipulation of the trigger when holstered.

-Holsters are generally designed to be used with one hand, allowing the handgun to be removed and/or replaced with the same hand.
-To be able to return the handgun to its holster one-handed, the holster must be made from stiff material that holds its shape so that the holster won't collapse when the object is no longer inside to give it support.
+Holsters are generally designed to be used with one hand, allowing the handgun to be removed and replaced with the same hand.
+To be able to return the handgun to its holster one-handed, the holster must be made from stiff material that holds its shape so that the holster will not collapse when the object is no longer inside to give it support.

 Holsters are generally attached to a person's belt or waistband or clipped to another article of clothing.
 Some holsters, such as ankle holsters, have integrated support.
 Other holsters may fit inside a pocket, to add stability and protection to the handgun, keeping it more reliably secure and accessible than if it were in the pocket alone.

 Holsters are generally worn in a location where they can be readily accessible.
 Common locations are: at the waist (outside (OWB) or inside (IWB) the waistband), behind the back (small of back (SOB), at the ankle, at the chest (in an elastic belly band or shoulder holster), or on the upper thigh.
 Holsters are sometimes contained in an external bag, such as a purse or fanny pack.

 Materials

 Since holsters are typically made from fairly stiff yet tough materials, there are a limited number of common choices.
-The traditional material, particularly for handgun holsters, is leather.
-It has an attractive appearance and can be dyed in many colors and/or embossed with elaborate designs for cosmetic reasons.
+The traditional material is leather.
+It has an attractive appearance and can be dyed in many colors or embossed with elaborate, purely decorative designs.

 Ballistic nylon is another common fabric for holsters, as it is stiff, wear resistant, and thick enough to provide protection from gun shots and bullets.

 Molded plastics, such as Kydex, are also popular, due to their low cost and robustness.